JannieI/canvas-workstation-V3/src/app/roadmap.md

 - add filter on Sender/Receiver
 - consider adding message Thread
 - In ViewOnly mode: cannot select a W, thus cannot see Comments per selected ...
+31.Add RouteGuard on 'Clarity Analytics', before going to web site ...
+32.Consider Zoom - can use scale(0.6) from CSS, but then need to properly understand layout of main page.
+Also, Google, etc already has a zoom, so what's the point.
+Remove from menu if not needed

 **Data**
 1. Define Canvas datatype = TS ones?